apragati22/apragati22.github.io/contact.md

 **Address:**  Room No. *B106*, Hall 6, IIT Kanpur

-Alternatively, you can use the form below to send me a direct message.
+Alternatively, you can use the link below to send me a direct message.
 I'll get back to you as soon as possible!

 <div class="contact-link">
   <a href="https://t.me/pragr789" target="_blank" rel="noopener noreferrer">